 Element Location Limits Visibility

-The hierarchy of information and the relational location of elements play an important role in digital experiences.
+With this UX Heuristic, the hierarchy of information and the relational location of elements play an important role in digital experiences.
 Identify areas where adjusting the location of a button, text, or other element, will improve visibility and encourage users to take a desired action.

 Not Optimized for Scanning

-Users are known to preview content on a website in an F-shaped pattern, scanning the content rather than reading full paragraphs of text.
+Users are known to preview content on a website in an f-shaped pattern, scanning the content rather than reading full paragraphs of text.
 Diagnose areas of the website where content can be formatted to make quick scanning easier.
 Components such as sub headers, bullet points, and iconography can be used to break up content.

 No Mental Map